bagder/uncurled/money/donations.md

 Most Open Source projects start out as a one-person hobby thing that ideally grows into multiple contributors, but still only as a collection of random humans under a name on the Internet.
-Receiving money from companies and inviduals when not having a legal entity can be tricky.
+Receiving money from companies and individuals when not having a legal entity can be tricky.

 Fortunately, there are several collectives and foundations you can join these days that will help your project receive and hold on to money for the sake of